ilteris1/Google-Maps-Scraper/README.md

 # 🗺️ Google Maps & Yandex Maps Scraper

 Google Maps & Yandex Maps scraper supporting **ALL countries worldwide** with population-based city selection and custom search queries.
-(Using terminal to support different operation systems.)
+(Using terminal to support different operation systems but I only tested in Linux.)

 ## ✨ Features